remix-run/remix/docs/guides/single-fetch.md

 ## Migrating a Route with Single Fetch

-The following changes are not required to take advantage of Single Fetch (refer to [Enabling Single Fetch](#enabling-single-fetch) to get started).
+The following changes are not required to take advantage of Single Fetch (refer to [Enabling Single Fetch][start] to get started).
 We recommend making the following changes on a route-by-route basis, as it's easier to validate changes to things like headers and data types.

 Making these changes will ensure a smooth, non-breaking upgrade to React Router v7.